GMOD/jbrowse-components/packages/jbrowse-cli/README.md

       --gziLocation

 OPTIONS
-  -a, --alias=alias          An alias for the assembly name (e.g. "hg38" if the name of the assembly is "GRCh38"); can
+  -a, --alias=alias                        An alias for the assembly name (e.g. "hg38" if the name of the assembly is
-                             be specified multiple times
+                                           "GRCh38"); can be specified multiple times

-  -c, --config=config        [default: ./config.json] Config file; if the file does not exist, it will be created
+  -c, --config=config                      [default: ./config.json] Config file; if the file does not exist, it will be
+                                           created

   -f, --force                              Equivalent to `--skipCheck --overwrite`

   -h, --help                               show CLI help

-  -n, --name=name            Name of the assembly; if not specified, will be guessed using the sequence file name
+  -n, --name=name                          Name of the assembly; if not specified, will be guessed using the sequence

-  --copy                     Copy the sequence file(s) to the same directory as the config instead of using in place
+                                           file name

   --faiLocation=faiLocation                [default: <fastaLocation>.fai] FASTA index file or URL

   --gziLocation=gziLocation                [default: <fastaLocation>.gzi] FASTA gzip index file or URL

   --overwrite                              Overwrite existing assembly if one with the same name exists

+  --refNameAliases=refNameAliases          Reference sequence name aliases file or URL; assumed to be a tab-separated
+                                           aliases file unless --refNameAliasesType is specified

+  --refNameAliasesType=aliases|fromConfig  Reference sequence name aliases file or URL

+  --refNameColors=refNameColors            A comma-separated list of color strings for the reference sequence names;
+                                           will cycle through colors if there are fewer colors than sequences

   --skipCheck                              Don't check whether or not the sequence file or URL exists

 EXAMPLES
   $ jbrowse add-assembly indexedFasta GRCh38.fa